 Writer: Put your creativity and grammar skills to work writing cat biographies!
 Help promote cats for adoption, showcase each cats’ uniqueness, and follow CAT’s style guidelines so that every cat shines online.

-Group Volunteering: CAT welcomes group volunteers for one-day projects.
-Such activities may include cleaning, organizing projects, or special event support.
+Group Volunteering: CAT welcomes group volunteers for one-day projects, but availability of group projects is limited.
 The minimum age requirement for group volunteers is 16 years old.
-Because we can’t typically accommodate groups larger than 12 people, large groups are encouraged to help by hosting a cat food/supplies drive or fundraising event, or flyering to promote CAT adoption events.
+Because we can’t typically accommodate large groups, we encourage those interested in volunteering as a group to help by hosting a cat food/supplies drive or fundraising event.
 For information about group volunteer opportunities, please contact the Volunteer Manager at (503) 925-8903, ext 258 or email.

 This list is a sample of some of our most popular volunteer roles, but other positions are available.
 Learn more by attending a free CAT Volunteer Orientation.

 If you need to fulfill court ordered community service, you may be able to complete your service hours at CAT.